Spanish General Council of the Judiciary blockade: National reaction

 At the national level, throughout the period covered by this institutional crisis, it has been characterized by a null assumption of responsibility by the main political actors as well as constant mutual reproaches.
 From the Government, initially formed by the PSOE and later with the inclusion of Unidas Podemos, the opposition -mainly the PP- has been accused of not having the will to negotiate a renewal and putting constant conditions that would hinder that objective.
 For its part, the Popular Party, with similar arguments, blamed the Government for a lack of willingness to negotiate as well as describing it as "authoritarian" and accusing it of wanting to "assault the institutions".
 Many of these disqualifications were also joined by parties such as Citizens or Vox (sometimes against the government, others against both parties), which from the beginning refused to participate in the "distribution of stickers" and demanded to reform the election method of the GGPJ.

 International reactions

 On the international stage, the political opposition has constantly called on the institutions of the European Union to align with its commitments and values.
 In response to these calls, the European Commission has always maintained that an immediate renovation and reduction of political influence in the election of the members of the CGPJ was necessary.
 In this sense, in 2022 the Commissioner for Justice, Didier Reynders, came to visit the country to try to mediate, without success.

-Likewise, outside the European Union, the Council of Europe has also insisted on the need to renew the election system as well as to conclude the “priority” renewal of the CGPJ.
-On the other hand, he has also criticized the lack of will to implement some of his recommendations.
+Outside the European Union, the Council of Europe insisted on the need to renew the election system and to conclude the renewal of the CGPJ as a “priority” and criticized the lack of will to implement some of its recommendations.